Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 Articles in this series<a name="Articles" />
 ---

+* The articles in this series are licensed under [General Public License 3.0].
-This article series described how I create the game [SokubanFX] with [JavaFX] and [NetBeans IDE].
+* This article series described how I create the game [SokubanFX] with [JavaFX] and [NetBeans IDE].

 <br />
 ##### 01 Setup the project<a name="SetupProject" />

-The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template and what are the advantages from using the [Project-Template-afterburnerfx-Naoghuman].
+The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template and what are the advantages from using this [Project-Template-afterburnerfx-Naoghuman].

 <br />
 ##### 02 Create first prototype<a name="CreatePrototype" />

-_(not started)_ The article [02 Create first prototype] describes the steps how to create the first prototype from `SokubanFX`:
+_(not started)_ The article [02 Create first prototype] describes the steps and decisions how to create the first prototype from `SokubanFX`:
 * `Video` [SokubanFX v0.1.0-PROTOTYPE]
 * `Download` [SokubanFX-0.1.0-PROTOTYPE_2016-04-30_08-22.zip]